manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/contributing.md

 1. Clone the [repository](https://github.com/manaakiwhenua/PANNZ-source-data)
-2. Edit the relevant CSV file in `_data/` (These csv files are served to the data catalogues and thus all edits should be made here.
+2. Edit the relevant CSV file in `_data/` (These csv files are served to the data catalogues and thus all edits should be made here
 3. Submit a Pull Request with a summary of your changes

 We'll review and follow up with any clarifications before merging.